nisheetkaran/WAW-WasteAgainstWaste/README.md

 #### Configuring the dataset for performance
 Using buffered prefetching is important as we will be able to yield data from disk without having I/O being blocked.
 Two important methods we are using to load data are: <br/>
-1)**Dataset.cache** Will help in keeping the images in memory after they're loaded off disk during the first epoch.
-This will ensure the dataset does not <br/>
+1)**Dataset.cache** Will help in keeping the images in memory after they're loaded off disk during the first epoch.  <br /> 2)**Dataset.prefetch** Will help in overlaping data preprocessing and model execution while training.<br/>
-become a gridlock while training our model.
-If your dataset is too large to fit into memory, you can also use this method to create a performant on-disk <br/>
-cache.<br/>
-2)**Dataset.prefetch** Will help in overlaping data preprocessing and model execution while training.<br/>

 ```python